Loading...

 What would happen if we subtracted these equations?
 Take a moment to give this a go.

-We now have a simple equation where we can see the solution for X.
+We now have a simple equation where we can see the solution for x.

-So we got a new equation with no Y term.
+So we got a new equation with no y term.

 We call this eliminating the variable.

-We can see the X is two.
+We can see that x is 2.

 Let's have a go at subtracting these equations.

-We know that Y must be two.
+We know that y must be 2.

 Let's have a look at this one.

 Which of these equations could we subtract to eliminate a variable?
 What do you think?
-Whether if you spotted that it's 12 x minus four Y equals 32, all three of these equations were equivalent, you might have noticed that.
+Well done if you spotted that it's 12x minus 4y equals 32.

 However, the one that's gonna allow us to eliminate the variable when subtracted from equation one is that final one.

-So when they're subtracted, they'll be eliminated.
+So when they're subtracted they'll be eliminated.

-Negative four subtract negative four is zero.
+Negative 4 subtract negative 4 is 0.

-Will that still work?
-Of course it's.
+Will that still work?"
+Of course it is.

 We tried that with the previous questions.

-Particularly if you're looking at trickier questions with a lot more steps, it may help to make sure you are writing your equations the correct way round.
+You may wish to rewrite them the other way around, particularly if you're looking at trickier questions with a lot more steps, it may help to make sure you are writing your equations the correct way round.

 Make sure you number them so you know which one is which.

-Of course, you could now tell me the solution for x if we wanted it.
+<v ->Of course, you could now tell me the solution for x</v> if we wanted it.

 Have a look at this one.

-Laura says this is slightly different.
+Laura says, "This is slightly different.

-Will I still eliminate the Y variable if I subtract them?
+Will I still eliminate the y variable if I subtract them?"
 Have a look, maybe give it a go.

-So we didn't eliminate the Y's either, so know the coefficients were not the same.
+So no, the coefficients were not the same.

 The new equation is valid, there's nothing wrong with it, but it doesn't eliminate a variable.